nitinthewiz/TheLinkBlog/_posts/2015/01/2015-01-21-delusion-about-cyber-says.md

 The quote alone is possibly all you need to read:

-<blockquote>A Cisco benchmark revealed 90% of respondents said they were confident in their cyber security capabilies, yet 60% are not patching software and systems, while only 10% are running the latest version of Microsoft’s Internet Explorer.</blockquote>
+> A Cisco benchmark revealed 90% of respondents said they were confident in their cyber security capabilies, yet 60% are not patching software and systems, while only 10% are running the latest version of Microsoft’s Internet Explorer.